HackYourFuture/mentors/homework-support/review-guide.md

 # Homework Review Process

 ## Before you start
 1. [This](https://github.com/HackYourHomework) is the github account where our students submit their homework.
-Per module a specific RePo is created where lease send your username to Tjebbe on Slack, then he will add you to the organization.
+Per module a specific RePo is created where students will make a PR.
+Please send your username to Tjebbe on Slack, then he will add you to the organization.
 2. You get assigned 3 to 5 students before the start of the module.
+3. sdgvs
+4. segvwsdv
+6. fvdrg

 ## Review process
 As said before you have the freedom to decide with your students on the way of communication with them.
 You can do video calls or place comments to the PR.